henrydatei/oboom-tools/README.md

 ### remote-upload.sh
 With this script you can remote-upload files to oboom.
 It's very useful if you have a rapitgator- (or other file hoster-) link that you want to download.
 "Upload" this link to oboom and oboom will download the file.
 After that you can download your files from oboom.

+### remote-upload-list.sh
+Does basically the same as `remote-upload.sh` but remotes upload a complete list of links.

 ### last-uploads.sh
 Displays details about your last uploads.

+### mkdir.sh
+Creates a new directory.